ucsd-fcrl/AI_chamber_segmentation_plane_re-slicing/README.md

 ### Data preparation
 Here is a list of things you need to prepare:
-1. CT volumes (file format: NIfTI image)
+1. CT volumes, file format: NIfTI image
 2. Ground truth chamber segmentation (at least LV and LA, better to have LVOT as well), file format: NIfTI image
 3. Ground truth manual cardiac imaging planes (3 LAX and one SAX), file format: NIfTI image